MARKET SNAPSHOT: U.S. Stock Futures Climb As Market Gears Up For Yellen's Jackson Hole Speech

 Twitter Inc.(TWTR) shares were off 0.7% in low volume trading after Jefferies analyst Brent Thill downgraded the social-media company to hold from buy (http://www.marketwatch.com/story/twitter-shares-fall-after-downgrade-facebook-is-clear-winner-analyst-says-2017-08-24) on Thursday.

 Other markets: The dollar is likely to be a focus as the key speeches at Jackson Hole roll out, but was lackluster early Friday.
-The ICE U.S. Dollar Index, a gauge of the greenback against six rivals, was slightly lower at 93.17.
+The ICE U.S. Dollar Index (DXY) , a gauge of the greenback against six rivals, was little changed at 93.26.

-The euro was slightly stronger against the dollar with the shared currency buying $1.1820.
+The euro was largely steady against the dollar , the euro was largely steady, with the shared currency buying $1.1797.

 Read:Why Gulf of Mexico's Hurricane Harvey is bearish for oil (http://www.marketwatch.com/story/why-gulf-of-mexico-storm-harvey-is-bearish-for-oil-2017-08-24)

 In Asia, Hong Kong's Hang Seng Index jumped 1.1%, and Japan's Nikkei tacked on 0.5%.
 European equities pushed modestly highly.
-Gold prices were largely unchanged at $1,292.60 an ounce.
+Gold prices were up less than $1 at $1,287.10 an ounce.

 (END) Dow Jones Newswires